private-octopus/c4/doc/c4-design.md

 for example creating the additional traffic using a forward error correction (FEC) algorithm, so that individual packet losses are immediately corrected.
-However, this is complicated, and FEC does not necessarily protect against batches of losses.
+However, this is complicated, and FEC does not always protect against long batches of losses.

 C4 uses a simpler solution.
 If the time has come to enter pushing, it will check whether the connection is "application limited", which is